BaKeMoNo0/Steering-Library/README.md

 The objective of this lab project is to create a small “steering library” on Unreal.

 # Project Status
 This project is currently in development.
 Some behaviors may not yet be fully implemented or functional.
 Future updates will include refinements, optimizations, and additional features.

 # Overview
 This project is a small steering library implemented in Unreal Engine.
 It provides various AI movement behaviors inspired by Craig Reynolds' steering behaviors.

 The objective is to visualize and simulate autonomous agents moving in a dynamic environment.

 ⚠️ This project is still in development, and not all behaviors are fully implemented yet.

 # Features
 The library aims to include the following behaviors (Work in Progress 🚧):

 ## Basic Behaviors:
-  - 🚧 Seek: The agent moves toward a fixed target.
-(First Version)
+  - ✅ Seek: The agent moves toward a fixed target.
-  - ❌ Flee: The agent moves away from a fixed target.
-(Not yet implemented)
+  - ✅ Flee: The agent moves away from a fixed target.
-  - ❌ Pursuit: The agent predicts and intercepts a moving target.
-(Not yet implemented)
+  - ✅ Pursuit: The agent predicts and intercepts a moving target.
+(Might be changed)
   - ❌ Evade: The agent predicts and avoids a pursuer.
 (Not yet implemented)
   - ❌ Arrival: The agent moves toward a fixed target and decelerates to stop smoothly.
 (Not yet implemented)